wingersonMJ/Exercise_test_HRm/README.md

   - subtract 0.06 x PCSI score... so kids who are more symptomatic will have a lower predicted HRt
   - subtract 1.9 x age... so older kids will have a lower predicted HRt
   - add 0.5 x days since injury... so those further out from injury will have a higher HRt
-  - subtract 0.2 x Neck Disability Index score... so those with neck issue will have a lower HRt
+  - subtract 0.2 x Neck Disability Index score... so those with neck issues will have a lower HRt
   - subtract 0.6 x HADS depression score... so those with more depression symptoms will have a lower HRt